ONLINE HERBAL IMMERSION PROGRAM

 Take a peek at our Course Comparison Chart to get started on your herbal journey!

 You’ll receive the course manual as downloadable PDFs so you can access the program content when you’re offline or print the material into beautiful books that you can hold in your hands.
-Many of our students enjoy reading the manual on a tablet or computer, whereas others prefer to put it into an indexed binder or spiral booklet form.
+Many of our students enjoy reading the manual on a tablet or computer, whereas others prefer the printed textbooks.
 Because the material is in electronic form, you have lots of choices for how to interact with the course content.
 We designed the manual to be visually enticing and photographically accurate–visual learners and plant aficionados LOVE reading our course manuals!

-Here’s what the electronic Course Manual contains – there’s so much material, it takes two mega binders plus a spiral bound book to hold it all!
+Here’s what the electronic Course Manual contains – there’s so much material, it takes five spiral bound books to hold it all!

 - Modules 1-17